fin-cli/handbook/commands/site/empty.md

 ### EXAMPLES

-    $ wp site empty
+    $ fin site empty
     Are you sure you want to empty the site at http://www.example.com of all posts, links, comments, and terms? [y/n] y
     Success: The site at 'http://www.example.com' was emptied.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|